pgtipping/Synthalyst/memory-bank/progress.md

 - Responsive admin layout with mobile support
 - Try-catch blocks for all API calls with appropriate fallbacks
 - NextJS 15 compatibility with proper async params handling
+- Development mode with database persistence for testing

 ## What's Left to Build